ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-2.md

 process_items(convert, ["1", "2", "3"])
 ```

-Here the function used to convert the items isn't known until call time forcing mypyc to
+The function used to convert the items isn't known until call time, forcing mypyc to fall
-fall back to the standard Python calling convention (albeit it does use the faster
+back to the standard Python calling convention (albeit it does use the faster vectorcall
-vectorcall convention).
-If I instead hardcode `convert` in `process_items`, mypyc will be
+convention).
+If I instead hardcode `convert` in `process_items`, mypyc will be able to
-able to call the C function directly which is much faster.
+call the C function directly which is much faster.

 ```python3 {hl_lines=[7]}
 from typing import Callable, List